 Although specific details of the ongoing investigation or patrol strategy could not be revealed, Ruzinkski said police are exploring the possibility that all the burglaries are linked to one perpetrator, or group of burglars.

 In June, Pop’s Custard was also burglarized.
-In that incident, the suspect was caught on tape.
+In that incident, the suspect was .
 Similar to the other burglaries, the suspect targeted the register and nothing else.

 “We are exploring the possibility that they may be related.
 We are looking at any business burglaries that we’ve had in the village to see if there are any commonalities or similarities between them,” Ruzinski said.